Predrag Radovanović

+Biography

-Nicknamed "Pegi", he was born in Belgrade, Kingdom of Serbia.
-He began playing in the youth team of BSK Belgrade in 1928.
+Nicknamed Pegi, he was born in Belgrade, Kingdom of Serbia.
+He began playing in the youth team of BSK in 1928.
 In 1930 he debuted for the first team and stayed in the club until 1937 winning 4 Yugoslav championships (1931, 1933, 1935 and 1936).
-Being quite tall (around 1,90m) he was a defender, full-back, known for his speed and maneuverability, with a simple and rational style of play.
+Being quite tall (around 1.90m) he was a defender, full-back, known for his speed and maneuverability, with a simple and rational style of play and he formed a strong defensive duo with Dragomir Tošić contributing to BSK's successes.

-He played one match for the Yugoslav national team, played in Belgrade, on April 19, 1931, against Bulgaria for the Balkan Cup, a 1:0 victory.
+He played one match for the Yugoslavia national team, played in Belgrade, on April 19, 1931, against Bulgaria for the Balkan Cup, a 1–0 victory.

 After finishing his playing career he became a coach and worked in Ethiopia and Australia.
 He died in a car accident in Melbourne, Australia.